kexiZeroing/kexiZeroing.github.io/src/blog/intro-to-typescript.md

 Every time you write JavaScript in e.g. VS Code, TypeScript runs behind the curtains and gives you information on built-in APIs.
 In fact, a lot of people think that they can live without TypeScript because JavaScript support is so fantastic in modern editors.
 Guess what’s, it has always been TypeScript. *In VS Code, open a `.ts` file, `Cmd+Shift+P` enter "Select TypeScript Version" to check.
 There is a "Use VS Code's Version" and "Use Workspace Version" (this is from node_modules).*

+> Even if you don't write your code in `.ts` files, you're probably using TypeScript.
+That's because TypeScript is the IntelliSense engine.
+Even if you're not using VSCode, if your editor gives you code completion, parameter info, quick info, member lists, etc. while writing JS code, you are almost certainly running the TypeScript language service.

 ## Setting up TypeScript
 To start off, the TypeScript compiler will need to be installed in order to convert TypeScript files into JavaScript files.
 To do this, TypeScript can either be installed globally or only available at the project level.